telerik/xamarin-forms-docs/controls/autocomplete/features/autocomplete-data-binding.md

 slug: autocomplete-data-binding
 ---

+>caution RadAutoComplete control has been replaced by RadAutoCompleteView and will be removed from the suite soon.
+You can read about the differences between both components and how to migrate to the new RadAutoCompleteView in the kb article here: [Replace AutoComplete with AutoCompleteView]({%slug replace-autocomplete-with-autocompleteview%})

 # Data Binding

 For all cases where the business items are not simple strings data-binding is necessary in order to correctly visualize information.
 The **RadAutoComplete** component supports data binding in the form of path properties.